 Danto claims in his essay that "the role of artistic theories is to make possible art."
-(164) Danto further argues that because the artist is refining out his art "through an atmosphere compounded of artistic theories and the history of recent and remote painting," it derives that his art "belongs" to a world made by this atmosphere and history.
-He claims that what makes "art" is its artistic identification within an artworld, within a certain theory of art, which, belonging to the history of art, in turn creates an artworld.
+(164)

-Using as an example the case of the Andy Warhol's Brillo Boxes, Danto argues, because they were made by a person with an "is" of artistic identification belonging to the artworld, it was this identity that made them "art".
+Danto further argues that because the artist is refining out his art "through an atmosphere compounded of artistic theories and the history of recent and remote painting, " it derives that his art artistic identification within an artworld, within a certain theory of art, which, belonging to the history of art, in turn creates an artworld.
+Using as an example the case of the Andy Warhol's Brillo Boxes, Danto argues, because they were made by a person with an "is " of artistic identification belonging to the artworld, it was this identity that made them "art".